rudof-project/rudof/sx_cli/README.md

-# CLI for ShEx-rs validator
+# CLI for shapes-rs validator